 The FDA conducts a preliminary review of all NDAs it receives to ensure that they are sufficiently complete for substantive review before it accepts them for filing.
 The FDA may refuse to file any NDA that it deems incomplete or not properly reviewable at the time of submission, and may request additional information rather than accept an NDA for filing.
 In this event, the application must be resubmitted with the additional information.
 The resubmitted application also is subject to review before the FDA accepts it for filing.
 The FDA has 60 days after submission of an NDA to conduct an initial review to determine whether it is sufficient to accept for filing.
 If the submission is accepted for filing, the FDA begins an in-depth substantive review of the NDA.
 The FDA reviews the NDA to determine, among other things, whether the proposed product is safe and effective for its intended use, whether it has an acceptable purity profile and whether the product is being manufactured in accordance with cGMPs.
-During its review of an NDA, the FDA may refer the application to an advisory committee of independent experts for a recommendation as to whether the application should be approved.
-An advisory committee is a panel of independent experts, including clinicians and other scientific experts, that reviews, evaluates and provides a recommendation as to whether the application should be approved and under what conditions.
+During its review of an NDA, the FDA may refer the application to an advisory committee of independent experts, including clinicians and other scientific experts, that reviews, evaluates and provides a recommendation as to whether the application should be approved and under what conditions.
 The FDA is not bound by the recommendation of an advisory committee, but it typically follows such recommendations.
 Data from clinical trials are not always conclusive, and the FDA or its advisory committee may interpret data differently than the NDA sponsor interprets the same data.
 The FDA may also re-analyze the clinical trial data, which could result in extensive discussions between the FDA and the applicant during the review process.